wazuh/wazuh-agent/BUILD.md

     cmake --build build
     ```
 5. **Run the Agent**

-    To run the agent, copy the file `src/agent/service/wazuh-agent.service` to `/etc/systemd/system/`.
+    **To run the agent in the foreground from the CLI**
-    Set the environment variable WAZUH_HOME to the wazuh-agent executable directory.

     You can start and stop the agent, and get status with:

+    ```bash
+    systemctl start wazuh-agent --run
+    systemctl stop wazuh-agent
+    systemctl is-active wazuh-agent
     ```

+    **To run the agent as a systemd service**

+    Copy the file `src/agent/service/wazuh-agent.service` to `/usr/lib/systemd/system/`.
+    Replace the placeholder WAZUH_HOME to your wazuh-agent executable directory.
+    Reload unit files.

+    ```bash
+    systemctl daemon-reload
+    ```

+    Enable service.

+    ```bash
+    systemctl enable wazuh-agent
+    ```

+    You can start and stop the agent, and get status from systemctl:

+    ```bash
     systemctl start wazuh-agent
     systemctl stop wazuh-agent
     systemctl is-active wazuh-agent
+    systemctl status wazuh-agent
+    ```

+    You can start and stop the agent, and get status from CLI:

+    ```bash
+    ./wazuh-agent --run
+    ./wazuh-agent --stop
+    ./wazuh-agent --restart
+    ./wazuh-agent --status
     ```

 6. **Run tests**